Use and Removal of Nitrite in Meat Products

 Can I use the word ‘natural’ in my ingredients declaration?

 Legislation on flavourings sets out the requirements for use of the word ‘natural’ in relation to flavourings used in foodstuffs.
 For general ingredients, there is no definition of the word natural as discussed above.
-However, the general rules regarding the labelling, presentation and advertising of foods requires that the labelling and methods used must not be such as could mislead the consumer to a material degree by suggesting that the foodstuff possesses special characteristics when in fact all similar foodstuffs possess such characteristics.
+However, the labelling of foods requires that the labelling and methods used must not be such as could mislead the consumer to a material degree by suggesting that the foodstuff possesses special characteristics when in fact all similar foodstuffs possess such characteristics.
 Where ingredients do not possess special characteristics when compared with similar ingredients in other foodstuffs, then the word “natural” should not be used except where it is specifically permitted by legislation e.g. ‘natural flavouring’.
+Further information on the use of the term ‘natural’ can also be found in the FSAI's guidance document on food marketing terms.

 Will my product be safe if I take out the nitrite?